 Six of California’s 10 biggest wildfires have burned in the last year and a half, with the 2018 fire season the deadliest yet.
 The Forest Service at the Tahoe National Forest is pursuing a new strategy that clears chunks of forests in a pattern that encourages wildfires to follow a zigzag path which forces the blaze to move against the wind at least half the time.

-According to a new study from Colorado State University, if climate projections hold, spruce beetle outbreaks could become more frequent in the Rocky Mountains.
+A May 2019 study from Colorado State University found spruce beetle outbreaks could become more frequent in the Rocky Mountains if climate projections hold.
 Spruce beetles kill trees, and researchers say that even an increase of just 1.8 degrees Fahrenheit could extend the beetles’ flight season from weeks to months.

 The Connecticut coastline is warming four times faster than the rest of the world’s oceans.
 This is taking a heavy toll on fishing in the state, with flounder and lobster populations diminishing because of the change in water temperatures.
 To help fisheries, Connecticut’s Department of Energy & Environmental Protection is looking to acquire and protect critical cold water and wetland habitats.

-A recent report from the National Oceanic and Atmospheric Administration (NOAA) predicts that by 2070, the streets of Miami could be flooded every day.
-The NOAA says that between 2000 and 2015, high tide floods increased from once to three times a year along the Southeast Atlantic Coast.
+A 2018 report from the National Oceanic and Atmospheric Administration (NOAA) found that between 2000 and 2015, high tide floods increased from once to three times a year along the Southeast Atlantic Coast.
+The report predicts that by 2070, the streets of Miami could be flooded every day.
 Despite these alarming projections, developers continue to build in the area.

 According to the U.S. National Climate Assessment, southeastern states like Georgia are facing extreme temperatures because of the climate crisis.
 A 2017 Brown University study showed that under the worst climate projections, heat-related deaths will increase in Atlanta, and that poorer communities will be on the front lines.
 In response, the Center for Sustainable Communities in Atlanta sends out teams of students to lower-income areas to share information on making their communities more climate resilient.